 Hydration bladders are very popular in tactical backpacks.
 These rubber reservoirs rest within the backpack itself and can hold multiple liters of water at a time.
 A hose runs from the bladder through a channel in the backpack, and drinking from it is as simple as drawing the hose's bite valve up to your mouth.
 Hydration packs allow travelers to carry an easily accessible, hassle-free water supply that can last all day.
+In case you're very lost and without water, be sure to learn how to find water in a survival situation.
 Shop Hydration Compatible Tactical Backpacks

 Tactical backpacks are used primarily by military members and law enforcement officers to help them organize, transport and protect their gear.
 These backpacks are likely to see a lot of rough treatment in the course of duty.
 As a result, they are made of the toughest materials available so they don't rip or fall apart during critical situations.
 Here are some common materials out of which tactical backpacks are typically made.

 Cordura is a tough fabric that is resistant to scuffs, abrasions and tears.
 It has been used by the U.S. military for over 45 years for its incredible durability.
 It can be found in footwear, combat shirts, pants, jackets and, of course, backpacks.